ander882/BankGo/README.md

 # BankGo
-A Bank web scraper and more
+A Bank web scraper mostly in bash (with a little python) and more.
+Keep track of your expendatures!
+Know where your money is going!
+Grow more grey hairs!

 This is my third version of my bank scraper!
 And I need to share this with the world.
 There are people that want to do the exact same things I'm doing, so...
 MAKE IT PUBLIC.